What’s better than delicious soft sugar cookies?

 I keep saying that Halloween isn’t my favorite holiday and that I don’t usually spend much time making Halloween desserts…and yet this year I just keep making Halloween desserts because Halloween Treats week has me do darn excited!

-These Halloween cookies are the third Halloween themed dessert I’ve made this year and I actually even have a few more planned.
-For someone who claims not to enjoy Halloween, that’s a lot of Halloween desserts!
+These cookies are the third Halloween themed dessert I’ve made this year and I actually even have a few more planned.
+For someone who claims not to enjoy the holiday, that’s a lot of black and orange desserts!
+Although I also think neon green and purple should be included in the mix.

 These Halloween Chocolate Sugar Cookies are just SO good, though.
 And so easy!
 I was able to make an entire batch during nap time, which is my new measure of how quick and easy a recipe truly is.